backand/docs/docs/getting_started/sdk2/index.md

 ### Getting Started

-The Backand Angular 2 SDK compatible with AngularJS 2.0.x and provides methods for easily communicating with the Backand server and performing common tasks, such as managing users.
-To use the SDK, follow these steps:
+Backand's Angular 2 SDK is compatible with AngularJS 2.0.x, and provides methods for easily communicating with Backand's servers, working with objects in a Backand application, and handling users of your  Backand app.
+To start using the SDK, follow these steps:

-## install
+## Installation

+First, install the SDK using NPM:

 ```